Inflammation and allergy are common terms used in conversations but it is interesting to understand what exactly they mean.

 White blood cells are of two types:

-- Granulocytes: These include neutrophils, macrophages, mast cells, eosinophils, etc. containing ‘granules’ that release inflammatory mediators like histamine, kinins, or oxidase/peroxidase enzymes (produce free radicals) that act immediately and non-specifically to destroy the offending agent.
+- Granulocytes: These include neutrophils, basophils and eosinophils in blood, and mast cells in tissues.
+These contain prominent ‘granules’ that release inflammatory mediators like histamine, kinins, or oxidase/peroxidase enzymes (produce free radicals) that act immediately and non-specifically to destroy the offending agent.

-- Lymphocytes: These do not have granules.
-They can be T or B lymphocytes, the latter producing antibodies against infectious agents and allergens, take some time to come in and, are specific with memory.
+- Agranulocytes: These include monocytes (have fine granules – transform into macrophages in tissues) and lymphocytes that do not have granules.
+Lymphocytes are T or B type, the latter producing antibodies against infectious agents and allergens, take some time to come in and, are specific with memory.

 Plasma proteins belong to the complement system (C1-9) that assist the granulocytes and antibodies in clearing the infectious/irritant agent, or are clotting proteins to wall off and heal the injured site.